openstack-archive/tripleo-docs/deploy-guide/source/features/deployed_server.rst

 Scaling Down
 ^^^^^^^^^^^^

+.. admonition:: Train
+   :class: train

+   Starting in Train and onward, `openstack overcloud node delete` can take a list of server hostnames instead of instance ids.
+However they can't be mixed while running the command.
+Example: if you use hostnames, it would have to be for all the nodes to delete.

+The following instructions are only useful when the cloud is deployed on Stein or backward.
 When scaling down the Overcloud, follow the scale down instructions as normal as shown in :doc:`../post_deployment/delete_nodes`, however use the following command to get the uuid values to pass to `openstack overcloud node delete`